-Mathematics promotes a powerful universal language, analytical reasoning and problem solving skills that contribute to the development of logical, abstract and critical thinking.
-Through mathematics, students can learn to make sense of the world and how to carefully analyze and search for patterns and relationships.
-Mathematics is more than simply learning formulas or rules, but rather, also a means for new knowledge to be applied to situations outside the classroom.
-It helps students develop problem-solving techniques and provides the foundation for the study of sciences, engineering and technology.
+Mathematics promotes a powerful universal language, analytical reasoning, and problem-solving skills that contribute to developing logical, abstract, and critical thinking.
+Through mathematics, students can learn to make sense of the world and analyze and search for patterns and relationships.
+Mathematics is more than simply teaching formulas or rules but is a means for new knowledge to be applied to situations outside the classroom.
+It helps students develop problem-solving techniques and provides the foundation for studying sciences, engineering, and technology.

-One of the aims of mathematics is to encourage students to enjoy it and develop a healthy curiosity about the area.
-Students develop an understanding of the principles and nature of mathematics, as well as logical, critical and creative thinking.
-Students learn to develop powers of generalization and abstraction, and the ability to apply and transfer skills to a wide range of real-life situations.
-They come to appreciate the moral, social and ethical implications arising from mathematics.
+Mathematics at Stamford encourages students to enjoy and develop a healthy curiosity for the subject.
+Students develop an understanding of the principles and nature of mathematics, as well as logical, critical, and creative thinking.
+Students learn to build powers of generalization and abstraction and the ability to apply and transfer skills to a wide range of real-life situations.
+They come to appreciate mathematics's moral, social and ethical implications.
 Students will see the international dimension in mathematics through an awareness of the universality of mathematics and its multicultural perspectives.
-They develop the ability to reflect critically upon their own work and the work of others.
-And ultimately, students develop the knowledge, skills and attitudes necessary to pursue further studies in mathematics.
+They develop the ability to reflect critically upon their work and the work of others.
+And ultimately, students develop the knowledge, skills, and attitudes necessary to pursue further studies in mathematics.